yu-lab-vt/FOCUS-3D/MENU_REFERENCE.md

 # FOCUS-3D Interface Reference

-This document describes the controls currently exposed by the FOCUS-3D napari plugin.
+This document describes the controls exposed by the FOCUS-3D napari plugin.
 For a beginner-oriented walkthrough, return to the [Recommended Workflow](../README.md#recommended-workflow).

 ## Interface Overview